udeope/price_alert_pro_ovf241/README.md

 # Price Alert Pro

 A smart price monitoring application that helps you track product prices and get notified when they drop.
 Built with [Chef](https://chef.convex.dev) using [Convex](https://convex.dev) as its backend.
+Never miss a deal again!

 This project is connected to the Convex deployment named [`clever-ibex-345`](https://dashboard.convex.dev/d/clever-ibex-345).